 How much do I have to pay out of pocket?

-There is an $1800 tuition for each student.
+There is a $2,300 tuition for each student.
 Students may be eligible for a full or partial tuition scholarship.
 Students will also be responsible for providing their own scrubs, access to the internet and a computer, a stethoscope, and appropriate face masks (estimated at $175 of supply costs).
-For more information about scholarships please contact Marissa Lupo email@example.com.
+For more information about scholarships please contact Marissa Lupo firstname.lastname@example.org.

 If I receive a scholarship and leave or are removed from the program due to unexcused absences, changing my mind, or any other reason that is in my control, do I have to pay back the scholarship?